G. de P. — I am now ready to answer questions.

 Theoretically the astrologers are perfectly right, and, in a general way even the consensus of the teachings of modern astrology on this subject is correct.
 Every part of the body, every organ in particular, is under the immediate and continuous influence of one of the twelve signs of the zodiac.
 Should the moon be in that particular sign governing a diseased organ or part of the body, and furthermore, should the moon then be waning, the chances for recovery are poor.

 Student — But you would not recommend that one should abstain if there were any urgency at all?

 G. de P. — You are quite right.
 I repeat: if you are an adept astrologer, if you know the true spiritual astrology from beginning to end, and furthermore know your science perfectly, then I should say, defer the operation if you can do so.
 But if your opinion is merely guesswork on your part, or if you have to go by most of the modern books on astrology, then my answer is: be careful about endangering your patient's life.
 Operate when your medical experience and your medical training tell you that it is the best time to do so.

-I don't like to answer these medical questions, Companions, as a rule, for the reasons that I have tried to set forth.
+I don't like to answer these medical questions for the reasons that I have tried to set forth.
 There is the esoteric teaching; the astrology, even of modern times, is right in theory, but where will you find the astrologer who is at one and the same time an adept in these things, and at the same time a spiritual clairvoyant?
 They are as rare as blue moons — or almost as rare at least.
 You understand me, do you not, Doctor?

 Student — Yes, I think so.
 And the greatest danger would be, I presume, between the full moon and the new moon?